rememberSoftwares/yacana/README.md

 The answer is 4
 ```

-The Agent's History contains the two message we manualy added.
+The Agent's History contains the two messages we manualy added.
 ℹ️ Note that the History doesn't have to be empty to use this.
-The .add() method aonly appends your messages to the end of the current History.
+The .add() method only appends your messages to the end of the current History.
 ⚠️ Though, try to keep the alternation of USER and ASSISTANT as this is how "instruct" LLMs have been trained.

 ---